Kévin Constant: AC Milan

-On 20 June 2012, Constant moved to Milan on a loan deal, which carried an option to buy.
+On 20 June 2012, Constant moved to AC Milan on a loan deal, which carried an option to buy.
 On 26 January 2013, Milan entered into co-ownership with Genoa for Constant in exchange for the termination of Francesco Acerbi's co-ownership, both for €4 million fees.
 On 27 July 2013, Milan purchased Constant outright for another €6 million, also selling Rodney Strasser to Genoa for €3.5 million on the same day.

 In July 2013, Constant responded to what he perceived as racial abuse from spectators at a pre-season TIM Trophy match against Sassuolo by leaving the pitch.
-Although the Italian Football Federation (FIGC) fined Sassuolo €30,000 due to "racially discriminatory shouts and chants aimed at a player from the opposition’s team", a police investigation found no evidence of such.
+Although the Italian Football Federation (FIGC) fined Sassuolo €30,000 due to "racially discriminatory shouts and chants aimed at a player from the opposition's team", a police investigation found no evidence of such.

 Trabzonspor

 Constant transferred to Turkish Süper Lig club Trabzonspor for a €2.5 million transfer fee in 2014, signing a four-year contract worth an annual average of €2.25 million.
 He made his official debut for the club against Russian side Rostov in the play-off qualifying round for the 2014–15 UEFA Europa League.
 Constant's contract was later terminated on 18 November 2015 for €2 million.